 Think about who or what might cause harm to children and/or young people taking part in the activity or event.

-In preparation for an activity member of staff and volunteers must the following:

-- What is the nature of the activity?
+In preparation for an activity member of staff and volunteers must the following: • What is the nature of the activity?
+What are the experience and qualification levels of the coaches and/or volunteers?

-- Where will the activity be carried out?

-- What are the potential risks?

-- Who may be at risk?